First Time Bidders!

 You place a maximum bid and the system will automatically place the next asking bid up to your maximum.

 If bidding goes beyond your maximum, you will receive an email notification allowing you to decide if you wish to increase your maximum bid.

 Your maximum bid is private and other bidders cannot see it.
 You don't have to worry about showing your hand too early!

 Our auctions are designed for busy restaurateurs who are participating in our auction while still working in their restaurants.

 The timer extension is our anti-sniping feature.

-When a bid is placed within the last 10 minutes, the timer will reset to 10 minutes.
+When a bid is placed within the last 5 minutes, the timer will extend by 5 minutes.
 This ensures winning is fair, and not skewed towards those who have the time to sit and manually place every bid.